Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 • Shorten the time required to confirm a clinical diagnosis of Cryptosporidium infection.

-• Ensure that animal groups and facilities are free of Cryptosporidium
+• Help ensure that animal groups and facilities are free of Cryptosporidium

 • Early prevention of spread of this protozoan